GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 }
 ```

 At this point the computer is ready to rumble with it's choice, and the user has made theirs.

-**IT'S GO TIME!!!
-(Not so fast, bub.)**
+**IT'S GO TIME!!!**

 First we need to tell the computer how to decide who wins.
 In order to do that, we're going to need to create a function!